 But the images are lovely, and the desire to obtain or at least posit maximum social utility from the most prosaic of urban structures is surely a good thing.
 Even so, the problem it shares with a lot of what you see at architectural biennali, is that there’s absolutely no incentive to make it happen.
 I can’t imagine a problem or even a set of circumstances for which this would be a solution.

-Short story is, the car park as archetypal building typology was in the back of my mind since 2016 and last week’s post The Active Band proposed a couple of techniques that might prove useful should we ever want to extract more value from them.
+Short story is, the car park as archetypal building typology has been in the back of my mind since 2016 and last week’s post The Active Band proposed a couple of techniques that might prove useful should we ever want to extract more value from them.
 The building on the left below we’ve seen before [in Slum Porn but what of the one on the right?
 It’s probably going to be some commercial building and the enclosed part is probably some site office.
 But what if construction stopped and the building never made it any further?
-And if its space was colonized by sophisticated squatters?
+What if its space was colonized by sophisticated squatters?
 Or persons with no other options?
 Or by people in similar circumstances banding together to pool their energies and resources in some shared endeavor?

 It’s almost a decade since architectural representations of dystopias were fashionable.
 Students no longer see their desaturated cityscapes as folio-builders, probably because imagining a dystopia doesn’t require much imagination these days.